 - Ideally, a Ti:sapphire crystal would contain only Ti3+ ions and no Ti4+, but some small amount of Ti4+ is unfortunately hard to avoid, and it causes parasitic absorption at the laser wavelength, which deteriorates the laser performance.
 In order to quantify the quality of Ti:sapphire crystals in that respect, one often uses a figure of merit (FOM) which is defined as the ratio of absorption coefficients at the pump and laser wavelengths – typically, with 514 nm or 532 nm as the pump wavelength and something around 800 nm as the laser wavelength.

-- The upper-state lifetime of Ti:sapphire is short (3.2 μs), and the saturation power is very high.
+- The upper-state lifetime of Ti:sapphire is short (3.2 μs) because of relatively high emission cross-sections and the broad emission bandwidth.
+The saturation power is very high (far higher, for example, than for Yb:YAG) and the gain efficiency relatively low.
 This means that the pump intensity needs to be high, so that a strongly focused pump beam and thus a pump source with high beam quality is required.